IPA.CONF(5) IPA.CONF(5)

 What is the value of the threshold's counter when ipa(8) starts working

-It is possible to select solutions for above described situations with
+To select solutions for above described situations use the thresh-

-the help of the threshold_type parameter, its value is equal to ORed
+old_type parameter, its value is equal to ORed bits (given as hexadeci-

-0x2 jump over time interval, when a threshold was inactive.
+0x2 jump over time interval when a threshold was inactive, this bit

 This parameter can be specified in the global section and if some

-threshold section does not have it, then its value will be inherited
+threshold does not have it, then its value will be inherited from the

 Example: